Hcrz3061/my-first-project/README.md

-# My First Project
+# Hello Github

-This is my first GitHub project uploaded from Git Bash. git add . git commit -m "Added content to README.md" git push
+This is my first project